Graham Glasgow: Detroit Lions (second stint)

 On March 20, 2023, Glasgow re-signed with the Lions.
 He started 15 games in 2023 primarily at right guard with a few games at left guard and center.

 On March 11, 2024, Glasgow signed a three-year, $20 million contract extension with the Lions.

 Glasgow played the 2024 season at left guard, then switched to center for 2025 upon the retirement of Frank Ragnow.
+On March 2, 2026, Glasgow was released by the Lions.

 Personal life

 Graham Glasgow is married to Allison Davis.
 Glasgow is the older brother of defensive tackle Ryan Glasgow, with whom he was teammates at Michigan and formerly played for the New Orleans Saints.
 Glasgow's second younger brother, Jordan Glasgow, is a linebacker who formerly played for the Indianapolis Colts.

 Glasgow was arrested on March 15, 2014, for driving under the influence.
-On July 14, 2014, he was sentenced to one year of probation, after entering a guilty plea to operating while visibly impaired.
+On July 14, he was sentenced to one year of probation, after entering a guilty plea to operating while visibly impaired.
 He also received six days of community service and $885 in fines and court costs.
 On March 15, 2015, Graham violated his probation, and had six months added to his year-long probation, after registering a .086 on a breathalyzer test.

 In April 2022, Glasgow became part-owner of Limitless, an Esports organization with teams in Rocket League, Valorant and Counter-Strike: Global Offensive.